 Unmethylated samples exhibit low methylation levels throughout the CpG island, except for the first 5 CpG sites, which are often methylated.
 On the other hand, methylated samples show a larger gradient of methylation, with higher levels towards either end of the CpG island.
 This is further supported by the average methylation percentage of each CpG site in methylated and unmethylated samples (Figure 5b), which reveals the biggest differences in methylation occur in CpGs 6 through 15 and 71 through 90.
 Welch’s two sided t-tests between methylated and unmethylated samples were performed at every CpG site and the results adjusted for multiple testing (Bonferroni method).
 Figure 5c shows the adjusted p-values for every site in the MGMT CpG island and it’s upstream and downstream shores.
 Interestingly, the lowest p-values are observed at CpG sites 3 through 13 (excluding CpG 6) which far upstream of DMR2.

-Hierarchical clustering places five samples previously classified as methylated with the otherwise unmethylated samples and one unmethylated sample with methylated samples.
+Unsupervised hierarchical clustering places five samples previously classified as methylated with the otherwise unmethylated samples and one unmethylated sample with methylated samples.
 This pattern of separation is also evident when unsupervised clustering is performed on GBM samples only (Figure 6a).

 In addition to the robust separation of samples into clusters that largely correspond to the predetermined methylation status, k-means clustering showed separation of samples in the methylated cluster (Figure 6b).
 Of the 22 samples that cluster with methylated samples, 9 samples fall within what can be described as ”very high methylation” cluster.
 The functional significance of these clusters remains to be determined.